lqueryvg/sftp-lambda/README.md

 - **_CHEAP_**
   - cheaper than _AWS Transfer for SFTP_
   - **_MUCH_** cheaper if you don't need a static IP address for whitelisting on the FTP server
-    - it's just the cost of the Lambdas executions
+    - it's just the cost of the Lambda executions
     - but this is not recommended
       - best practice is to use a static IP and get it whitelisted
   - at least **_FIVE TIMES_** cheaper even if you **_DO_** need a fixed IP